The Post

 Now the next phase of reforms has kicked in, banning vape sales in retail shops altogether, regardless of their claimed nicotine content.
 In order to make this happen, the Australian Government has passed a new law to ban the manufacture, supply, advertising and commercial possession of vapes everywhere except for pharmacies, where they’ll be stocked behind the counter.

-From 1 October 2024, people 18 years or over will be able to purchase nicotine vapes directly from a pharmacy without a prescription.
-People under 18 years old will still need a prescription to access vapes, where state and territory laws allow it, to ensure they get appropriate medical advice and supervision.
+People 18 years or over can purchase nicotine vapes directly from a pharmacy without a prescription.
+People under 18 years old need a prescription to access vapes, where state and territory laws allow it, to ensure they get appropriate medical advice and supervision.

 What else?